Top 10 Must-See Landmarks in Bali

 Kerta Gosa: The Hall of Justice

 Kerta Gosa, located in Klungkung, is an exquisite example of Balinese architecture and artistry.
-This historic site was once the royal court of justice, where the king and his ministers presided over important legal matters.
-The main attraction here is the Bale Kambang, or floating pavilion, which is adorned with intricate ceiling paintings depicting scenes from Balinese mythology and law.
-As you explore Kerta Gosa, you’ll be transported back in time, imagining the royal deliberations that took place in this beautiful setting.
+This historic site was once the Royal Court of Justice, where the king and his ministers presided over critical legal matters.
+The main attraction here is the Bale Kambang, or floating pavilion adorned with intricate ceiling paintings depicting scenes from Balinese mythology and law.
+As you explore Kerta Gosa, you’ll be transported back in time, imagining the royal deliberations in this beautiful setting.
 The site also offers stunning views of the surrounding lotus ponds and gardens, making it a peaceful retreat from the hustle and bustle.

 Gunung Kawi: Ancient Royal Tombs